swyxio/brain/R - Investing & Ideas/project ideas.md

 ## misc

+better question startup
-better question "Computers are useless.
+- "Computers are useless.
 They can only give you answers" - Pablo Picasso (1964)

 atomic database
 - not row not column. but doubly linked row and column